Patrick-Cole/pygmi/README.md

 #PyGMI Readme

-For licence information see the file LICENSE.txt
+For license information see the file LICENSE.txt

 ##Requirements
 PyGMI will run on both Windows and Linux, as well as Python 2.7 and Python 3.3.